CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 - a WebSocket object that receives messages from a microservice is instantiated
   - this object is the `Observable`
-- a component that is responsible for performing a certain action when a message is received registers interest in a particular event type
+- a component that is responsible for performing a certain action received registers interest in a particular type of message
-  - the component acts as the `Observer` of the WebSocket object and listens for incoming messages
+  - the component acts as the `Observer` of the WebSocket object

 For example, in the page where the user submits requests for a match, we want to look out for notifications from the matching service when a match has been found so that the user can be redirected to the match room page to begin the match.

-A code snippet from the frontend that implements this feature is included below.
+A code snippet from the frontend that implements this feature is included below:

 ```javascript
 /* code snippet from MatchRoomPage.js */